Symmetric Mass Generation of K\"ahler-Dirac Fermions from the Perspective of Symmetry-Protected Topological Phases: Classification of Fermionic SPT with Symmetry

 \section{Classification of Fermionic SPT with $\mathbb{Z}^P_2$ Symmetry}

-In this section, we have primarily focused on the classification of fermionic SPT phases possessing inversion symmetry $\mathbb{Z}^P_2$.
-It is established that any two copies of $(d-1)+1$-dimensional massless K\"ahler-Dirac fermions, which serve as boundary states of $d+1$-dimensional K\"ahler-Dirac fermions, can acquire a gap symmetrically.
-Consequently, our primary objective is to determine the number of copies of root boundary fermions present in K\"ahler-Dirac fermions.
-The boundary state of a fermionic SPT phase in $d+1$ dimensions is characterized by the Hamiltonian $H=i\partial_i\gamma^i, i=1,2,\cdots, d-1$, where $\gamma_i$ corresponds to the real Clifford algebra $\mathcal{C}l_{d-1,0}$.$dim_{\mathbb{R}}\mathcal{C}l_{d-1,0}$ is the dimension of real irreducible representation of $\mathcal{C}l_{d-1,0}$.It is essential to note that K\"ahler-Dirac fermions comprise $2^d$ independent flavor fermions and possess a real dimension of $dim_{\mathbb{R}}(\mathcal{H})=2dim_{\mathbb{C}}(\mathcal{H})=2\times2^d=2^{d+1}$.
-Thus, $(d-1)+1$-dimensional K\"ahler-Dirac fermions contain $\nu$ copies of root boundary fermions, where
+In this section, our focus has been on the classification of fermionic SPT phases possessing inversion symmetry $\mathbb{Z}^P_2$.
+It is established that any two copies of $(d-1)+1$-dimensional massless Kähler-Dirac fermions, which serve as the boundary states of $d+1$-dimensional Kähler-Dirac fermions, can acquire a gap symmetrically.
+Consequently, our main objective is to determine the number of copies of root boundary fermions present in Kähler-Dirac fermions.
+The boundary state of a fermionic SPT phase in $d+1$ dimensions is characterized by the Hamiltonian $H=i\partial_i\gamma^i$, where $i=1,2,\ldots, d-1$, and $\gamma_i$ corresponds to the real Clifford algebra $\mathcal{C}l_{d-1,0}$.
+The dimension of the real irreducible representation of $\mathcal{C}l_{d-1,0}$ is denoted as $dim_{\mathbb{R}}\mathcal{C}l_{d-1,0}$.
+It is essential to note that Kähler-Dirac fermions comprise $2^d$ independent flavor fermions and have a real dimension of $dim_{\mathbb{R}}(\mathcal{H})=2dim_{\mathbb{C}}(\mathcal{H})=2\times2^d=2^{d+1}$.
+Thus, $(d-1)+1$-dimensional Kähler-Dirac fermions contain $\nu$ copies of the root boundary fermions, where

-Since $\nu$ copies of our root state are K\"ahler-Dirac fermions and two copies of K\"ahler-Dirac fermions is trivial.
-The corresponding fermionic SPT phases are $\mathbb{Z}_{2\nu}$ classifed.
+Since $\nu$ copies of our root state are Kähler-Dirac fermions, and two copies of Kähler-Dirac fermions are trivial, the corresponding fermionic SPT phases are $\mathbb{Z}_{2\nu}$ classified.

-Furthermore, the bulk state of SPT phases also undergoes SMG \cite{You:2014ho, Wang2204.14271}.
+Furthermore, the bulk state of SPT phases also undergoes SMG \cite{You:2014ho}.
 In the absence of interaction, the bulk is characterized by different topological numbers for distinct topological phases, and the bulk is gapless at the phase transition point.
 If the boundary state acquires mass symmetrically, the bulk does not undergo a phase transition either, and the original gapless phase transition point symmetrically acquires a mass gap as well.
 The parameter $\nu$ can be calculated from the bulk perspective as follows:

 where $2^{d+2}$ is the dimension of bulk K\"ahler-Dirac fermions, and the root book fermions described by $i\partial_{\mu}\gamma^\mu\psi=0$ in Minkowski spacetime represent $\mathcal{C}l_{d,1}$.